-- A local memcached

-- PostgreSQL database

-- A Redis key/value store
+- PostgreSQL database - A Redis key/value store

-The connections to memcached and redis are over a local unix socket, restricted to the awx service user.
+The connection to redis is over a local unix socket, restricted to the awx service user.

 The connection to the PostgreSQL database is done via password authentication over TCP, either via localhost or remotely (external database).
 This connection can use PostgreSQL's built in support for SSL/TLS, as natively configured by the installer support.
 SSL/TLS protocols are configured by the default OpenSSL configuration.